SilkRose/Pony/stories/deternal/deternal.md

 Pinkie commented, "She loved you so much."

 Applejack trembled.
-"I just can't stop thinking about all the years that were stolen from us." [*STARTED TO* GENERALLY WEAKENS THE VERB]
+"I just can't stop thinking about all the years that were stolen from us."

 Pinkie tried to help.
 "It's okay to grieve.
 Just let it all out."